 His work also includes performance and supervision of geotechnical observation and testing services during conventional grading and backfilling operations for site development, as well as during implementation of repairs to distressed structures, including projects utilizing drilled piers and driven piles, tiebacks, compaction grouting, mechanically stabilized earth wall systems, geogrid soil reinforcement, dewatering systems and shoring.
 Mr. Cohen has also performed studies related to groundwater, landslides, liquefaction, environmentally contaminated sites, and design and development of on-site sewage disposal systems.
-Mr. Cohen has served as an expert witness in regards to numerous geotechnical issues, is a licensed civil engineer in California, Nevada, Arizona, Hawaii, Texas, Oregon and Washington, a licensed Geotechnical Engineer in California and Oregon, a licensed attorney in California, and has served on the Board of Directors of CalGeo since 2006.
+Mr. Cohen has served as an expert witness in regards to numerous geotechnical issues, is a licensed civil engineer in California, Nevada, Arizona, Hawaii, Texas, Oregon and Washington, and Colorado, a licensed Geotechnical Engineer in California and Oregon, a licensed attorney in California, and has served on the Board of Directors of CalGeo since 2006.

 Walter Crampton, President and Principal Engineer of TerraCosta Consulting Group, has over 40 years of experience in both geotechnical and coastal engineering.
 With a bachelors and master degree in civil and geotechnical engineering, respectively, and post-graduate studies in oceanography from Scripps Institution of Oceanography, Mr. Crampton has focused much of his career on the design and construction of earth retention systems, with particular emphasis on their use in the coastal environment.
 As both the civil and geotechnical engineer-of-record for over 100 coastal and landslide stabilization projects over the last 35 years, Mr. Crampton brings significant practical experience to a variety of available stabilization approaches for both landslides and coastal bluffs.
 Many of Mr. Crampton’s coastal engineering projects have included not only the preparation of construction documents, but also the permitting through the various resource and regulatory agencies, including the California Coastal Commission, State Lands Commission, and the U.S. Army Corps of Engineers.
 As part of this permit processing work, Mr. Crampton has also specialized in coastal geomorphology, addressing both the evolution of the shoreline and the episodic rate of coastal erosion, along with the coastal processes that shape the coastline, and an assessment of those projects that may not need shoreline stabilization at this time.